 For visitors with hearing difficulties, the media guides are equipped with sign language videos in English (BSL), French (LSF), German (DGS) and Dutch (NGT).
 There is also a special 1-hour tour for visitors with special hearing needs.
 The Centre is also fully fitted with induction loops.

 No, the visit is free of charge, as is the use of the media guides.

-Yes, but please let us know if your group has more than 20 members, to ensure enough media guides are available.
+Yes, but please let us know of your visit in advance, to ensure enough media guides are available.
 If you do not book beforehand, and if the Parlamentarium is full, you might have to wait.
-Send an email firstname.lastname@example.org to book your group and avoid waiting.
+Send an email to firstname.lastname@example.org to book your group and avoid waiting.

 Yes.
 A Role Play Game is available that allows participants to experience what it is like to be a Member of the European Parliament for the day.
 For more information please see the Role Play Game section.

 Yes, the Centre has been designed to ensure easy wheelchair access.
 If you need a wheelchair, please send an email to:email@example.com